Which Citation Manager?

-Which Citation Manager?: An overview of the main features of three of the most popular citation management software programs – EndNote, RefWorks, and Zotero.
+This workshop will provide students with an overview of the main features of three of the most popular citation management software programs –RefWorks and Zotero.
 Learn which may be best for your research purposes.
+Instr

 Depending on your instructor's preference, you will be using the Chicago Manual of Style or APA (American Psychological Association) style when citing the sources you used for your research paper.